mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Al-Qawa’id* by ‘Ala al-Din Ibn al-Lahham

-At this juncture, one should begin the study of takhrij al-furu’ ‘ala al-usul, which demonstrates how usul al-fiqh is practically applied to furu’.
-Ibn al-Lahham mentions al-qawa’id al-usuliyyah and demonstrates how furu’ are built upon them.
+At this juncture, one should begin learning how usul al-fiqh is practically applied to furu’, which is known as takhrij al-furu’ ‘ala al-usul.
+In this book, Ibn al-Lahham mentions al-qawa’id al-usuliyyah and demonstrates how furu’ are built upon them.

 Supplement this with *Takhrij al-Furu’ ‘ala al-Usul* by Uthman Shushan.
-Shushan relies on many different sources and brings examples from Ibn Qudamah’s *al-Mughni*, making it one of the most comprehensive works on the subject.
+He relies on many different sources and brings examples from Ibn Qudamah’s *al-Mughni*, making it one of the most comprehensive works on the subject.
+Also read *Dawabit Sarf al-Amr wa'l-Nahi* by Khalid al-Otaybi*.
+This book will explain which qara’in to take into consideration for sarf of amr and nahy to wujub and tahrim.
+This is among the important topics in usul al-fiqh, but is never addressed in the books of usul, fiqh, or hadith.

 - *Idah al-Dala’il* by Sharaf al-Din al-Zarirani

 One should commence the study of furuq with this work by al-Zarirani, the shaykh of al-Tufi and al-Dujayli.
-This book will serve as an excellent tool for understanding ta’lil and furuq.
+This book serves as an excellent tool for understanding ta’lil and furuq.

 - *Taqrir al-Qawa’id* by Zayn al-Din Ibn Rajab